Black Cherry

 Black Cherry - (Prunus serotina)

-Native to our area.
-Mature Height: 80’.
-Tolerates sun, partial shade in dry to well-drained soils of closed canopy or open woods.
-Flower is white in spring/ early summer yielding a small dark cherry.
-Fruit consumed by numerous species of birds and mammals; special use for native bees and honey bees; Used as an ornamental tree; wood is prized for furniture; cherries (without pits) eaten raw or used in pies or as a flavor extract.
+Native to MI.
+Mature Height: 50-80’.
+Grows in full sun to part shade in dry to well-drained soils of closed canopy or open woods.
+White flower clusters in spring become small dark cherry clusters.
+Fruit is consumed by numerous species of birds and mammals.
+Supports native pollinators and honeybees; Wood is prized for furniture.
+Cherries (without pits) can be eaten raw or used in pies.

 Black Cherry - (Prunus serotina)

-Native to our area.
-Mature Height: 80’.
-Tolerates sun, partial shade in dry to well-drained soils of closed canopy or open woods.
-Flower is white in spring/ early summer yielding a small dark cherry.
-Fruit consumed by numerous species of birds and mammals; special use for native bees and honey bees; Used as an ornamental tree; wood is prized for furniture; cherries (without pits) eaten raw or used in pies or as a flavor extract.
+Native to MI.
+Mature Height: 50-80’.
+Grows in full sun to part shade in dry to well-drained soils of closed canopy or open woods.
+White flower clusters in spring become small dark cherry clusters.
+Fruit is consumed by numerous species of birds and mammals.
+Supports native pollinators and honeybees; Wood is prized for furniture.
+Cherries (without pits) can be eaten raw or used in pies.

 Deciduous Tree